chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/LwIP/LwIP_UDPTCP_Echo_Server_Netconn_RTOS/readme.txt

 This example guides STM32Cube HAL API users to run a UDP/TCP Echo Server application based on Netconn API of LwIP TCP/IP stack
-The communication is done with a remote PC through echotool application.

 To run this application, On the remote PC, open a command prompt window.
 (In Windows, select Start > All Programs > Accessories > Command Prompt.)